14 Mukhi Rudraksha (Deva Mani): Benefits, Price, Sade Sati Premium Remedy & Complete Guide

 - Price: Rs 5,000 to Rs 50,000+ per bead

-- Authentication difficulty: High -- 14 lines on a single bead require careful counting and ideally X-ray certification
+- Authentication difficulty: High.
+14 lines on a single bead need careful counting and ideally X-ray certification.

 - Best for: Severe Sade Sati (Phase 2 with compounding transits), Shani-Shani Antardasha, debilitated or severely afflicted natal Saturn, cases where the 7 Mukhi has proved insufficient after 6+ months of consistent use, and seekers of third-eye activation/heightened intuition.